 Kokatat Women's Meridian GORE-TEX Pro Dry Suit

-There is also a Semi-Dry Suit, gaskets that will have a neoprene punch-thru style neck gasket instead of the really tight latex for a bit more comfort, but it could let in a tablespoon or two of water into the suit at the neck.
+There is also a Semi-Dry Suit gasket with a neoprene punch-thru style neck gasket instead of the tight latex for a bit more comfort, but it could let in a tablespoon or two of water into the suit at the neck.
 As for fit, the Drysuit or Semi-Dry Suit will be looser than a Wetsuit, but no water will touch any part of your body covered by the suit.

-Ok, now that you know a bit more about what wetsuits and dry suits are, which is right for you?
+OK, now that you know more about wetsuits and drysuits, which is right for you?
 Do you need both?
 Let us explain when we recommend you use each one.

-While both wetsuits and dry suits are likely going to be necessary pieces of clothing in your gear bag, the instances in which you would use each differs.
-There isn't necessarily a "winner" in the wetsuit vs dry suit debate.
-Rather, there are best practices you should follow in determining which one you're going to wear for specific conditions.
+While both wetsuits and drysuits will be necessary pieces of kayaking gear, the instances in which you would use each differ.
+There isn't necessarily a "winner" in the wetsuit vs drysuit debate.
+Instead, there are best practices you should follow in determining which one you will wear for specific conditions.
 Let's take a look.

 When To Wear A Wetsuit

-As the weather changes from summer into fall those early morning paddles can get a bit chilly.
-Or, on those unseasonably warm spring days when there’s a brisk breeze in the air and the water just hasn’t warmed up enough for you to paddle in a bathing suit, and you just need something more on.
-These are perfect times, and situations, when a Wetsuit will come in handy.
-If you are working on your eskimo roll and practicing your rolls over and over, a wetsuit will be perfect to keep you comfortable on those below 70 degree days, even with chilly water.
-You can even add a neoprene head heater to help cut down on those “ice cream headaches” during your roll practices.
-Remember, if it’s chilly enough for your light fleece jacket out of the water, then it might be a great time for you to put on a wetsuit, or neoprene skirt or jacket and pants.
-That's not to say you don't also need a dry suit in your arsenal, however.
-Let's examine when you should wear a dry suit.
+If you are working on your Eskimo roll and practicing your rolls over and over, a wetsuit will be perfect to keep you comfortable on those days below 70 degrees, even with chilly water.
+You can even add a neoprene kayak hat to help cut down on those “ice cream headaches” during your roll practices.
+Remember, if it’s chilly enough for your light fleece jacket out of the water, it might be a great time to wear a wetsuit, neoprene skirt, or jacket and pants.
+However, that's not to say you don't also need a drysuit in your arsenal.
+Let's examine when you should wear a drysuit.

 When to Wear A Dry Suit